Izvunzemen/simple-k8s-lamp/README.md

 kubectl create secret generic mysql-password --from-literal=MYSQL_ROOT_PASSWORD='YOUR_PASSWORD_HERE' --dry-run -o yaml > secret.yaml
 ```

-## Database Persistance
+## Database Persistence
-The database storage persistance is provided via pv.yaml and pvc.yaml, the hostPath for volume is **/tmp/data**, created by script.sh on Kubernetes master.
+The database storage persistence is provided via pv.yaml and pvc.yaml, the hostPath for volume is **/tmp/data**, created by script.sh on Kubernetes master.
 The storage size is **3GB.**

 ## Database Pods, Resources and Autoscaling

-By defaut, **mysql-deployment.yaml** will deploy 1 replica with:
+By default, **mysql-deployment.yaml** will deploy 1 replica with:
 request memory: 128Mi; cpu: 250m and
 limits memory: 256Mi; cpu: 500m

-**mysql-autoscaler.yaml** will scale up to 3 replicas if cpu utiziation is under 80 percent.
+**mysql-autoscaler.yaml** will scale up to 3 replicas if cpu utilization is under 80 percent.

 # Apache-php
 apache-php-deployment.yaml use custom image that contain index.php file for database connection check and mysqli installation, you can find the Dockerfile from which the image was build and index.php content below.

 ## Apache-php Pods, Resources and Autoscaling

-By defaut, **apache-php-deployment.yaml** will deploy 2 replicas with:
+By default, **apache-php-deployment.yaml** will deploy 2 replicas with:
 request memory: 64Mi; cpu: 250m and
 limits memory: 128Mi; cpu: 500m

-**mysql-autoscaler.yaml** will scale up to 4 replicas if cpu utiziation is under 80 percent.
+**mysql-autoscaler.yaml** will scale up to 4 replicas if cpu utilization is under 80 percent.

 ## Run on local k8s cluster
-apache-php-service.yaml expose apache-php deployment publically via LoadBalancer, make sure you use k8s enviroment that support this.
+apache-php-service.yaml expose apache-php deployment publicly via LoadBalancer, make sure you use k8s environment that support this.
 If you want to test this on local k8s cluster, such as minikube, you can change expose type to from LoadBalancer to NodePort in file apache-php-service.yaml